ajkrenek/Automated-email/README.md

 # Automated-email
-This is a program that pulls a random quote from a text file, extracts a quote from a random url, and pulls a random image from a folder and embeds them in email that runs daily at a specifed time.
+This is a program that sends a daily personalized email embedded with a randomized quote pulled from a list of reddit comment threads, a randomized tumblr url of an inspirational quote, and a randomized picture from a specified subreddit; This program also allows for the user to have another email to be sent out on an anniversary date or other special day!